|Nutritional Guidelines (per serving)|

 - 1 lb. phyllo pastry sheets

-- In a large skillet or frying pan, heat 2 tbsp. of olive oil over medium-high heat.
-Saute the onion until it is soft and translucent, about 8 minutes.
+In a large skillet or frying pan, heat 2 tablespoons of olive oil over medium-high heat.
+Sauté the onion until it is soft and translucent, about 8 minutes.
 Remove from heat and set aside to cool.

-- Bake the pita in a 350-degree oven for 50 minutes or until the phyllo is a nice golden brown color.
+Bake the pita in a 350 F oven for 50 minutes or until the phyllo is a nice golden brown color.